 The ultimate guide to content marketing in CRM

-There are many elements within a modern CRM strategy that need to work together to drive growth: marketing, sales, lead nurturing and customer service.
-One thing that all of these areas have in common is the need to provide customers with content.
-Content is the lifeblood of a successful CRM strategy.
+There are many elements within a modern CRM strategy that need to work together to drive growth.
+The most common are marketing, sales, lead nurturing and customer service.
+One thing that these areas share is the need to provide customers with content.
+In this article, you will learn how an efficient CRM content management system is crucial for a successful CRM strategy.

-Within your business, content marketing works to drive website traffic and capture new leads and once those leads have been captured, you need to engage with those prospects via a structured CRM programme.
+Within your business, a great CRM content management system works to drive website traffic and capture new leads.
+Once those leads have been captured, you need to engage with those prospects via a structured CRM programme.
 CRM programmes are mostly driven by CRM scripts.

 Hi [prospects name],

 I saw your website, and it looks like you might be looking to [accomplish X specific goal].
 Making no assumptions about your business goals, I believe [your solution] might play a pivotal role in your success.

 If you’re haven’t heard of [your company], our solution helps businesses like [existing clients] with three major goals:

 Are you free in the next few days for a call to discuss [prospect company]’s [business area] strategy?